TIY-Rails-1507/Rails/rails_deployment.md

 Using PostgreSQL as a service means that we don't need to backup the data or manage database upgrades.

+Next are the 10 steps to deploy your web application...

 ## Step 1

 There is some gem management which we do need to do.
 The `Gemfilefile` is located in the root directory, open that for editing.
 Under source we are going to add the version of Ruby that we have been using.